Atypical antipsychotic: Tardive dyskinesia

-The side effects reportedly associated with the various atypical antipsychotics vary and are medication-specific.
-Generally speaking, atypical antipsychotics are widely believed to have a lower likelihood for the development of tardive dyskinesia than the typical antipsychotics.
+Both typical and atypical antipsychotics can cause tardive dyskinesia.
+According to one study, rates are lower with the atypicals at 3.9% per year as opposed to the typicals at 5.5% per year.
 However, tardive dyskinesia typically develops after long-term (possibly decades) use of antipsychotics.
 It is not clear if atypical antipsychotics, having been in use for a relatively short time, produce a lower incidence of tardive dyskinesia.

+One hypothesis as to why atypicals have a lower risk of tardive dyskinesia is because they are much less fat-soluble than the typical antipsychotics and because they are readily released from D2 receptor and brain tissue.
+The typical antipsychotics remain attached to the D2 receptors and accumulate in the brain tissue which may lead to TD.

+Cardiovascular disease

-Among the other side effects that have been suggested is that atypical antipsychotics increase the risk of cardiovascular disease.
-Kabinoff et al. found that the increase in cardiovascular disease is seen regardless of the treatment received, and that it is instead caused by many different factors such as lifestyle or diet.
+It has been suggested that atypical antipsychotics increase the risk of cardiovascular disease.
+However, Kabinoff and colleagues (2003) suggest that the increase in cardiovascular disease is seen regardless of the treatment received, and that it is instead caused by many different factors such as lifestyle or diet.

+Despite increasing some risk factors, SGAs are not associated with excess cardiovascular mortality when used to treat serious psychiatric disorders.

+Sexual side effects

 Sexual side effects have also been reported when taking atypical antipsychotics.
-In males antipsychotics reduce sexual interest, impair sexual performance with the main difficulties being failure to ejaculate.
+In males antipsychotics reduce sexual interest and impair sexual performance, with the main difficulties being failure to ejaculate.
 In females there may be abnormal menstrual cycles and infertility.
 In both males and females the breasts may become enlarged and a fluid will sometimes ooze from the nipples.
 Sexual adverse effects caused by some antipsychotics are a result of an increase of prolactin.
-Sulpiride and Amisulpiride, as well as Risperdone and paliperidone (to a lesser extent), cause a high increase of prolactin.
+Sulpiride and Amisulpiride, as well as Risperidone and paliperidone (to a lesser extent), cause a high increase of prolactin.

+Dementia

 In April 2005, the US Food and Drug Administration (FDA) issued an advisory and subsequent black box warning regarding the risks of atypical antipsychotic use among elderly patients with dementia.
 The FDA advisory was associated with decreases in the use of atypical antipsychotics, especially among elderly patients with dementia.
 Subsequent research reports confirmed the mortality risks associated with the use of both conventional and atypical antipsychotics to treat patients with dementia.
 Consequently, in 2008 the FDA issued although a black box warning for classical neuroleptics.
 Data on treatment efficacies are strongest for atypical antipsychotics.
 Adverse effects in patients with dementia include an increased risk of mortality and cerebrovascular events, as well as metabolic effects, extrapyramidal symptoms, falls, cognitive worsening, cardiac arrhythmia, and pneumonia.
 Conventional antipsychotics may pose an even greater safety risk.
-No clear efficacy evidence exists to support the use of alternative psychotropic classes (e.g. antidepressants, anticonvulsants).
+No clear efficacy evidence exists to support the use of alternative psychotropic classes (e.g. antidepressants, anticonvulsants) in patients with dementia.

-Atypical antipsychotics may also cause anhedonia.